plone/training/chapter09.rst

   * Dexterity has Behaviors: easily extendable.
 Just activate an behavior ttw and you ct is translateable (plone.app.multilingual).
 There might even be per-instance behaviors at one time...
   * Archetypes has archetypes.schemaextender.
 Powerfull but not as flexible

-We use dexterity whenever possible beacause of these points.
+We use dexterity whenever possible because of these points.
-We teach Dexterity and not Archetypes since it's much more accessible to beginners and has a great TTW-story.
+We teach Dexterity and not Archetypes since it's much more accessible to beginners, has a great TTW-story and is the future.

 Views:
 * Both Dexterity and Archetypes have a default-view for content-types.